-Check online for local volunteering opportunities or speak with community groups, there are bound to be a multitude of volunteer opportunities for your elderly loved ones.
+Check online for local volunteering opportunities or speak with community groups; there are bound to be many volunteer opportunities for your older loved ones.

-Just because someone is elderly, does not mean they no longer enjoy celebrating.
-Some party games may become more challenging as we age, so it’s important to choose suitable games that match your loved one’s mental and physical abilities.
+Just because someone is older, it doesn’t mean they no longer enjoy celebrating.
+Some party games may become more challenging as we age, so choosing suitable games that match your loved one’s mental and physical abilities is essential.
 A popular and easy game to try at your next celebration is ‘Partners in Pen’.

 Here’s how to play Partners in Pen:

-Combining mental and physical training through activities such as dancing is a great way to keep the elderly fit and active, while also encouraging social interaction.
-Through dancing your elderly loved one’s brain will be stimulated by learning new steps and routines, helping to decrease blood pressure levels and increase general wellbeing.
+Combining mental and physical training through activities such as dancing is a great way to keep fit and active while encouraging social interaction.
+Through dancing, your loved one’s brain will be stimulated by learning new steps and routines, helping to decrease blood pressure levels and increase general wellbeing.

-Check for nearby dance classes, especially ones tailored for the elderly, these types of classes usually include chair dancing to ensure all abilities are included.
+Check for nearby dance classes, especially ones tailored for older people.
+These classes usually include chair dancing to ensure all abilities are included.

-Card games like Solitaire help to keep elderly adults’ brains sharp.
-Solitaire is recognised as one of the most popular card games in the world and it can be played either in person or online here.
-Card games are thought to benefit Alzheimer patients by increasing thinking and memory skills.
-The game is slow paced, meaning your loved one can take their time and stimulate their brain for a long period.
+Card games like Solitaire help to keep brains sharp.
+Solitaire is recognised as one of the most popular card games in the world, and it can be played in person or online here.
+Card games benefit Alzheimer’s patients by increasing their thinking and memory skills.
+The game is slow-paced, meaning your loved one can take their time and stimulate their brain for an extended period.

-Scrabble is a true classic and can be enjoyed not only by elderly adults, but all ages.
-There are certain benefits for older adults in particular though, such as improving memory functions (thinking of words to use on the board), lowering blood pressure (because of the relaxing nature of the game) and can increase overall general wellbeing.
+Scrabble is a true classic and can be enjoyed by older adults and all ages.
+There are certain benefits for older adults in particular, such as improving memory functions (thinking of words to use on the board), lowering blood pressure (because of the relaxing nature of the game) and can increase overall general wellbeing.

 You’ve probably heard of Yoga before, but have you ever heard of Brain Yoga?
-This is possibly one of the easiest physical activities, yet highly mentally challenging for the elderly, and anyone for that matter.
-There is no equipment required and it can be done from anywhere, all you need is yourself!
+This is one of the easiest physical activities, yet highly mentally challenging for someone older.
+No equipment is required, and it can be done anywhere – you only need yourself!

 Here’s an example you might like to try: